 Syllabi for a number of my courses are available by clicking on the course title.
-Examples of student work from my courses at Georgia Tech are available here and here.
-I’ve written about my multimodal pedagogy and the use of poetry in the composition classroom here, here, and here.
+Examples of student work from my courses at Georgia Tech are available here.
+I’ve written about my multimodal pedagogy and the use of poetry and archival research in the first-year writing classroom here, here, here, and here.

 Spring 2018: students viewing "Meadow" (1997) by Alex Katz at the High Museum of Art in Atlanta